asasinmode/hanzimode/README.md

 Use the **start loop** button to start going through the characters you've added.
 A character in one of your selected _modes_ will appear in the middle, then below it will be the selected inputs.
 Once you fill them, use the **check** button to see if you're correct.
 If you're struggling, you can **reveal** any of the expected inputs or your note.

 In the top left there is a counter showing how many characters you've gone through out of all of the ones you've added.
-Use the **reset loop** button at any point (or when you finished) to clear your progress and begin a new loop.
+Use the **reset loop** button at any point (or when finished) to clear your progress and begin a new loop.

 ### todo